2026 WORLD CUP - DAY 19 - Round of 32 - Germany vs Paraguay -:-

 "The FAZ executive committee sat and evaluated the performance of the technical bench and the decision was made to find a foreign coach who will fit the national team profile," Bwalya told the body's annual general meeting on Saturday.

-Janza, who has been working as coach without a contract, will still be involved with the Zambia set-up after his successor is employed.
+Janza, who has been working as a coach without a contract, will still be involved with the Zambia set-up after his successor is employed.

 Meanwhile, Zambian clubs have rejected a proposal that required officials who wished to stand for the Faz presidency to have first served on the executive as well as pay a nomination fee of approximately $3,000.